oracle-livelabs/multicloud/helidon-oci-devops/os-support/os-support.md

 In this lab, you will:

-* Modify the Helidon application to show its integration with OCI services like Object storage
+* Modify the Helidon application to show its integration with OCI services like Object Storage
-* Verify the successful Object storage integration
+* Verify the successful Object Storage integration

-### Prerequisite
+### Prerequisites

 * An Oracle Free Tier(Trial), Paid or LiveLabs Cloud Account